Eligible Student pdf flyer

 The SDPE application is an on-line application.
 You will be asked to set up a TADS Account.
 Go to TADS.com and click on Financial Aid Assessment.
-If you need assistance, please contact the school you would like your child to attend or use TADS help line.
+If you need assistance, please contact the school you would like your child to attend or use the TADS helpline.

 SD Accredited Private Schools

 For a private school to participate in the program, they must be accredited by the South Dakota Department of Education.
-Currently there are 41 participating schools located across the State.
+There are 45 participating schools located across the State.

-If you would like to get your school qualified to accept scholarship students, please contact Lisa Manolis at: firstname.lastname@example.org .
+If you would like to get your school qualified to accept scholarship students, please contact Katie Mellor at 605-679-0112 or firstname.lastname@example.org

 For South Dakota Partners in Education policies and procedures for schools – View our SDPE School Manual.